Tokin (headwear): and

 Tengu, dangerous yet protective spirits of the mountains and forests, are depicted in the style of yamabushi, and are also shown wearing the tokin.

 Forms and symbolism

 The tokin is usually a small, black box-shaped hat, which is made of lacquered and hardened cloth or wood.
 The top of the tokin looks like a small round tower.
 It has the pentagonal box shape, and twelve folds surround this pentagon.

 Its pentagonal form represents gochi no hōkan, the jeweled crown of the five wisdoms, which is the crown of the buddha Vairocana.
 Twelve folds represent Twelve Nidānas (jūni-innen); the color black represents the kleshas of human beings.

 There are also different forms of tokin.
 Large-type tokin cover the head entirely.

 and

-In common and modern Japanese, the word tokin is rendered in kanji like the word 頭巾 (zukin), another type of Japanese headgear that mainly wraps or folds cloth to cover the head and face; however, despite being written identically, tokin and zukin are quite different.
+In common and modern Japanese, the word tokin is rendered with the same kanji as the word 頭巾 (zukin), another type of Japanese headgear that mainly wraps or folds cloth to cover the head and face; however, despite being written identically, tokin and zukin are quite different.